Do Large Language Models (Really) Need Statistical Foundations?

 \item \textit{Privacy and machine unlearning:} LLMs trained on vast datasets may inadvertently memorize and expose sensitive or copyrighted information.
 Differential privacy provides a rigorous mathematical framework that offers statistical guarantees against information leakage by introducing controlled noise during training \citep{dwork2006calibrating}.
 A critical statistical consideration, therefore, is to optimize the trade-off between privacy protection and model utility, particularly for proprietary LLMs.
-Recent research has focused on enhancing this trade-off by implementing differential privacy during the fine-tuning phase of pre-trained models that were initially trained on public data \citep{lilarge2022}.
+Recent research has focused on enhancing this trade-off by implementing differential privacy during the fine-tuning phase of pre-trained models that were initially trained on public data \citep{lilarge2022} and generating differentially private synthetic data using LLMs without requiring model training \citep{xie2024differentially}.
 However, further research is needed to meet the level of trade-off required by proprietary LLMs.
 A related area is machine unlearning, which aims to efficiently eliminate the influence of specific data points (e.g., due to privacy requests or copyright concerns) without retraining \citep{cao2015towards}.
 This approach presents significant statistical challenges in precisely defining and verifying effective ``forgetting'' while preserving model capabilities \citep{yao2024large,zhangnegative}.